Tasks

 Define the problem, not the answer

-The core feature of Multistep is its ability to evaluate substeps and give automated support.
+A core feature of Multistep is its ability to evaluate substeps and give automated support.
 This is possible only if Multistep knows what problem students must solve.
-Therefore, you don't prescribe answers, but the tasks students should perform.
+Therefore, you don't prescribe answers; you prescribe the tasks students should perform.

 Example

-Algebrakit derives hints, error feedback, worked solutions, and answers from the task, so there is no need for you to input those.
+Algebrakit derives hints, error feedback, worked solutions, and answers from the task, so you don't need to enter them.
 You can add custom hints or error feedback, as we will see later.

-Multistep supports several tasks organized into the following categories:
+Multistep supports several tasks organised into the following categories:

 • Simplifying expressions